yclas/documentation/currency-converter-widget.md

 ### Asian Currencies

 Asian currencies can be added by typing **asian** into the currencies field.
-JPY, HKD, SGD, TWD, KRW, PHP, IDR, INR, CNY, MYR and THB will be available for convertion.
+JPY, HKD, SGD, TWD, KRW, PHP, IDR, INR, CNY, MYR and THB are available for convertion.

 ### American Currencies